Thermal effusivity: Measurement interpretation

-When a material is measured from the surface with short test times by any transient method or instrument, the heat transfer mechanisms generally include conduction, convection and radiation.
-Conduction may dominate the thermal behavior of solid bodies near and below room temperature.
+When a material is measured from the surface with short test times by any transient method or instrument, the heat transfer mechanisms generally include thermal conduction, convection, radiation and phase changes.
+The diffusive process of conduction may dominate the thermal behavior of solid bodies near and below room temperature.

 A contact resistance (due to surface roughness, oxidation, impurities, etc.) between the sensor and sample may also exist.
 Evaluations with high heat dissipation (driven by large temperature differentials) can likewise be influenced by an interfacial thermal resistance.
 All of these factors, along with the body's finite dimensions, must be considered during execution of measurements and interpretation of results.

 Thermal effusivity of selected materials and substances

 This is a list of the thermal effusivity of some common substances, evaluated at room temperature unless otherwise indicated.